Bandt nails it – it’s an election, not a trivia quiz

 Solomons answer

-China’s potential to dock naval vessels within the Solomon Islands can be a priority not only for Australia, but in addition our ASEAN neighbours (Letters, April 14).
-Surely, along with regional allies, we will match the general public infrastructure funding the prime minister of Solomon Islands is searching for.
-Such “pork barrelling” at a grandiose scale is perhaps condoned on the subject of regional safety.
+China’s capacity to dock naval vessels within the Solomon Islands could be a priority not only for Australia, but in addition our ASEAN neighbours (Letters, April 14).
+Surely, along with regional allies, we are able to match the general public infrastructure funding the prime minister of Solomon Islands is looking for.
+Such “pork barrelling” at a grandiose scale is perhaps condoned in relation to regional safety.

 John Kempler, Rose Bay